 “We have a popup only on the shopping cart side, once they have added to the basket, which shows only if the mouse hits the edge or they go to leave the page.
 It offers 10% to complete the purchase.
 It works for us and I am sure we have saved many sales as a result of this ‘tipping point’.”

-Off to you.
-Will you use pop ups on your store?
+But let's hand it off to you.
+Will you use pop-ups on your store?
 Why or why not?
 Let us know in the comments below!